improvbutterfly/Fast-Food-Analysis-California/README.md

 | R value: 0.27834651117497866 | R value: 0.5526455240753612 |
 | R-squared value: 0.07747678028328252 | R-squared value: 0.3054170752805306 |

 * No significant correlation here.
+2016 has moderate correlation and a regression line that suggests counties with higher household incomes have more choices of fast food restaurants.

 #### Poverty Rate vs. Fast Food Restaurants per 10,000 Population